kakila/mvpoly/README.md

-In the first instance, to provide a number of basic operations (addition, multiplication, evaluation) on dense and sparse multivariate polynomials in a uniform and intuitive in a number of high-level numerical programming environments (Octave, Python, Maltab).
+In the first instance, to provide a number of basic operations (addition, multiplication, evaluation) on dense and sparse multivariate polynomials in a uniform and intuitive manner in a number of high-level numerical programming environments (Octave, Python, Maltab).

 ## Status